amauryval/gtfs-viewer-processing/README.md

 A tool to compute all the intermediate stops (geometry and time range) between each trips from a GTFS in order to emulate their travel

+You can see the visualization of the results [here](https://portfolio.amaury-valorge.com/#/maps/app/gtfs-viewer)

 ## Install the environment with pyenv and poetry